 Learning to read and to love books is an integral part of life in Reception.
 We aim to develop a love of reading and will enjoy many times together during each week sharing a wide range of stories, poems and non-fiction texts.
 Children love to be read to and make up stories of their own.
 Creating time each day to read to your child and to share books together will be a great learning experience for your child.

-We encourage the children to read or be read to at least 5 times a week.
+We encourage the children to read or be read to at least 5 times a week at home.
 Reading every day at home would be even better!
 Frequent, short sessions of between 5 and 10 minutes are most beneficial.
 If your child is keen, do read for longer!
+We will expect you to write a short comment in your child's reading diary when they have read at home.

-Please comment in your child's reading diary.
-The bookmark that is attached to the reading record book offers questions that you can ask to ensure that your child is understanding what they are reading.
-The school reading scheme and book banding system provides the back bone for reading in school but it is important that your child reads and experiences other books as well.
+Early reading books will be matched to your child's phonic knowledge.
+They will take home 2 books per week.
+It is important that your child reads and experiences other books as well.
 Please encourage them to make choices about what they would like to read at home and visit the local library with them.

 Please ensure that your child has their book bag containing their reading book and reading record in school every day.

 Fun with Phonics!

 Phonics is a system which teaches children to listen to the 'sounds' in words.
-We will be using the programme Success for All Phonics.
-We teach every child each letter 'sound' of the alphabet and its name.
-When the children have learnt a few letter 'sounds' we teach them to blend these sounds to make words.
-We also teach the children what these 'sounds' look like written down.
+We teach every child each letter 'sound' of the alphabet before we teach its name.
+When the children have learnt a few letter 'sounds' we teach them to blend these sounds to make real and pretend words.
+Following this, we teach the children what these 'sounds' look like written down.
 This is the start of children being able to read.
 At the end of the Reception year all children will be able to read simple and more complex sentences on their own!

-During the Autumn term parents will be invited to a Literacy workshop.
+On Thursday 16th November at 9.00am, parents will be invited to a phonics and reading workshop.
 During the session parents will have the opportunity to ask questions and find out how they can support their child with phonics at home.

+Maths Mastery

-Maths Mastery Our aim at the Queens' Federation is for all children to enjoy Concret mathematics and have a secure and deep understanding of fundamental mathematical concepts and procedures.
+Our aim at the Queens' Federation is for all children to enjoy mathematics and have a secure and deep understanding of fundamental mathematical concepts and procedures.

 Children are taught to be fluent in the fundamentals of mathematics, reason mathematically using mathematical language and apply their knowledge and understanding to problem solving tasks.
 In order to achieve these aims for all pupils, we have begun to embed a 'Teaching for Mastery' approach in Mathematics.

 'Teaching for Mastery' ...